 The COVID-19 crisis may make you wonder if it is safe to send your child to our child care program.
 We want to provide the following information on the enhanced health and safety measures we are implementing to keep everyone safe and healthy.
 We are following all of the guidelines set forth on May 29, 2020 by the NJ Department of Children and Families in accordance with the Centers for Disease Control.
-Our Preschool opened successfully on June 15th and our afterschool programs will begin supporting families on the first day of in school instruction.
+Our Preschool opened successfully on June 15th and our afterschool programs will begin supporting families on the first day of school.

 Afterschool reopening is in its final planning stages.
 Coordinating what families will need to support the choices offered by our school district is what we do best.
 Keeping in mind GCDC's Core Values of Relationships, Fun, Trust and Excellence, we are planning for a program that offers support for your students!

 Fees are modestly priced at $180 per week for Rodgers and Bullock students(this care will take place at Bullock School for grades PreK4-third and this is $4.00 per hour) and $165 per week for Bowe Students ($3.66/hr).
 There is a $50 registration fee for each student which covers the cost of some materials and student accident insurance.
 If you require part time or drop in care and will use our program only 2 or 3 days a week, we offer a 25% discount to accommodate your needs and our ability to hold a slot for your child.
 Therefore, Rodgers and Bullock students part time rate is $135 per week and Bowe students part time rate is $123.75 per week.
 As the district moves toward hybrid, these rates will come down.
 As private funders offer assistance, you may contact us for potential scholarships!